-Inspired by those protesting the Brazilian government following the fire at Brazil’s National Museum, Marabou thinks its a good time to talk about museum funding and how it shapes the way museums function.
+Inspired by those protesting the Brazilian government following the fire at Brazil’s National Museum, Marabou thinks it’s a good time to talk about how funding shapes the way museums function.
 Because museum funding varies country by country, Marabou is going to focus on the American museum model for this post.
 But first, some further background on why people are blaming the Brazilian government for the fire.

 - Major Gifts (big time donors, including board members)